kubernetes-sigs/cluster-api/docs/book/src/developer/providers/implementers-guide/configure.md

 ## Our configuration

 There's many ways to manage configuration in production.
-The convention many Cluster-API projects use is enviroment variables.
+The convention many Cluster-API projects use is environment variables.

 `config/manager/configuration.yaml`